 Career choices for art majors are varied, beginning with the option of pursuing a career as a professional artist or art historian.
 Because of the nature of a broad-based liberal arts education and because of the skills of critical thinking and oral, written, and visual communication developed in the Core and strengthened in the art major, you could also use your studies in the art department as an introduction to professional careers such as law, medicine, and business administration.
 Representatives from these professions have repeatedly emphasized the value of undergraduate majors in the humanities as a life-long resource for careers in their fields.
 Following up on this point, one reference book on career choices has described art history as "the most wide-ranging of all humanistic disciplines", and as such it is recognized as providing important insights into a variety of cultural issues that affect decision-making policies in these professions.

-More specifically, a B.A. or B.S. in art can lead to careers in gallery and museum administration, advertising, journalism, publishing layout design, medical illustration, primary and secondary education in the arts, historic preservation, telecommunication, cinema and video production, set design, cartoonist, computer imaging, graphic design, interior design, and landscape design, among others.
+More specifically, a B.A. or B.S. in art can lead to careers in gallery and museum administration, exhibition design, advertising, journalism, publishing layout design, medical illustration, primary and secondary education in the arts, historic preservation, telecommunication, cinema and video production, set design, cartoonist, computer imaging, graphic design, interior design, and landscape design, among others.
 Graduate work leading to an M.A., M.F.A., or Ph.D. opens up further opportunities, including college teaching, art therapy (in hospitals, mental health centers, schools, prisons, nursing homes, and substance abuse centers), higher positions in the curatorial, educational, and administrative departments of museums, gallery administration, art conservation, art appraisal, architectural design, and journalistic art criticism, as well as more varied career options in the other fields mentioned above.

 Millsaps graduates with majors or minors in art have gone on to pursue a higher degree in studio art, art history, art education, architecture, or related fields at such institutions as Pratt Institute of Art, Georgetown University, the Art Institute of Chicago, Vanderbilt University, the University of Texas at Austin, Indiana State University, Florida State University, Maryland Institute of Art, Pennsylvania State University, the University of New Mexico, the University of Georgia, the University of Alabama, Louisiana State University, the University of Memphis, Richmond University in London, the University of Essex in England, and Leiden University in the Netherlands.
 They have earned M.F.A. degrees in studio art, M.A. degrees in art history, historic preservation, advertising, art therapy, and museum studies, and Ph.D. degrees in art history and art education.
 Some of our graduates have jobs in advertising, graphic design, museum curating, museum gift-shop administration, art restoration, art gallery administration, video production, framing, book design, high school and college teaching, while others are lawyers, doctors, social workers, etc.